Esri/appstudio-vscode/README.md

 #### Install the extension locally

-Download the `appstudio-0.0.1.vsix` file in the repo onto your machine (you don't need to download the whole repo).
-Go to the path of the downloaded file and run `code --install-extension appstudio-0.0.1.vsix`.
+Download the `appstudio-%VERSION%.vsix` file in the repo (you don't need to download the whole repo).

+Open VS Code, go to: Extensions panel (on the left) -> More Actions (top right corner of extension panel) -> Install from VSIX, and choose the .vsix file downloaded to install.

+(Alternatively, on Windows and Linux you can install by: Go to the path of the downloaded file on command line and run `code --install-extension appstudio-%VERSION%.vsix`.
+On macOS running the 'code' command requires more steps: https://code.visualstudio.com/docs/setup/mac )

-After the extension is successfully installed, open VS code and enable the extension.
-You can find the extension in: extension panel on the left -> Disabled.
+After the extension is successfully installed, you might need to enable the extension and reload VS code.
+You can find the extension in: Extensions panel -> Disabled.

-#### Running in VS Code debug mode
+#### Running in VS Code debug mode (Node.js installation required)

-Clone this repository onto your local machine and open it in VS code.
+Make sure you have Node.js installed.
+Clone this repository onto your machine and open it in VS code.
 Hit F5 to enter debug mode.

 ## Extension Settings